GinjaChris/pentmenu/README.md

 **DOS MODULES**

 * TCP Syn Flood - sends a flood of TCP SYN packets using hping3.
 If hping3 is not found, it attempts to use the nmap-nping utility instead.
 Hping3 is preferred since it sends packets as fast as possible.
 Options are provided to use a source IP of your interface, or specify (spoof) a source IP, or spoof a random source IP for each packet.
+Optionally, you can add data to the SYN packet.
+All SYN packets have the fragmentation bit set and use hpings virtual MTU of 16 bytes, guaranteeing fragmentation.
 Falling back to nmap-nping means sending X number of packets per second until Y number of packets is sent and only allows the use of interface IP or a specified (spoofed) source IP.
 A TCP SYN flood is unlikely to break a server, but is a good way to test switch/router/firewall infrastructure and state tables.